 - Slide a butter knife around the edge to loosen up the bread to serve.

-If you enjoy this sweet treat, try one of these dessert recipes!
+If you enjoy Amish zucchini bread, try more dessert recipes!

 Serving Suggestions